mattkgreene/crypto_stats_and_tweets_elt/README.md

 Thus, I decided to use the snscrape tweets python library instead, which provided a much easier method to get a ton of tweets in a reasonable amount of time.

-Through using the snscrape tweets python library the tweets were gathered running a library function.
+Through using the snscrape tweets python library, the tweets were gathered running a library function.

 The tweets were than stored in a MongoDB database as an intermediary storage solution.

-Data was continuously ingested between using this process until enough tweets about various crypto currencies was gathered.
+Data was continuously ingested using this process until enough tweets about various crypto currencies was gathered.

 After storing the tweets in MongoDB the tweets were then pulled from the MongoDB database, stored in a pandas dataframe and written to the mkgpublic s3 bucket as a parquet file.